BMW 3 Series (E90): Sedan (E90)

 The sedan model was the first model sold of the E90/E91/E92/E93 3 series, being launched on 5 March 2005 for the 2006 model year.
 Production continued until a facelift revision was made for the 2009 model year.
 Production of the E90 concluded after the 2011 model year, succeeded by the F30 for 2012.

 Touring (E91)

 The E91 wagon/estate models were marketed as 'Touring' in Europe and 'Sports Wagon' in North America.
 Optional equipment included a panoramic sunroof, which extends to the rear passenger area.
 Trim levels typically were similar to the E90 saloon, however the M3 was not produced in the estate body style.

 Several markets outside Europe only offered a small subset of models in the estate body style.
-In the United States and Canada, the only estate model available prior to 2007 was the 325xi, and then the 328i and 328xi from 2007 onwards.
+In the United States and Canada, the only estate model available prior to 2007 was the 325xi, and then the 328i and 328xi from model year 2007 onwards.
 The Australian market received only a handful of models which included the 320i, 320d and 323i until the end of its production.
 No X-Drive models were ever sold in Australia of the E9x series.